Passive transport: Example of facilitated diffusion: GLUT2

 An example of facilitated diffusion is when glucose is absorbed into cells through Glucose transporter 2 (GLUT2) in the human body.
 There are many other types of glucose transport proteins, some that do require energy, and are therefore not examples of passive transport.
 Since glucose is a large molecule, it requires a specific channel to facilitate its entry across plasma membranes and into cells.
-When diffusing into a cell through GLUT2, the driving force that moves glucose into the cell is still the concentration gradient.
+When diffusing into a cell through GLUT2, the driving force that moves glucose into the cell is the concentration gradient.
 The main difference between simple diffusion and facilitated diffusion is that facilitated diffusion requires a transport protein to 'facilitate' or assist the substance through the membrane.
 After a meal, the cell is signaled to move GLUT2 into membranes of the cells lining the intestines called enterocytes.
 With GLUT2 in place after a meal and the relative high concentration of glucose outside of these cells as compared to within them, the concentration gradient drives glucose across the cell membrane through GLUT2.